Managing Your Sources

 Config-Driven Sources

-Location: sources/active/config_driven/configs/
+Location: Config/sources/active/config_driven/configs/

 Simple YAML: